hemanthkumargr/docs/thirdPartyModules/PayPal-Quick-Start.md

 ### Additional Controller Configuration
 The following properties can be set to further customize your PayPal checkout flow.

-    paypal.order.verify.url = set this property in order to redirect to a verification or intermediary page first before completing checkout paypal.order.confirm.url = set this to the location of the confirmation page paypal.order.confirm.identifier = this is the request parameter variable that you can pass to the confirmation page so it can look up your order. paypal.order.confirm.useOrderNumber = this is a boolean to use order.getOrderNumber() to pass to the confirmation page, otherwise it uses order.getOrderId()
+    paypal.order.verify.url=[set this property in order to redirect to a verification or intermediary page first before completing checkout] paypal.order.confirm.url=[set this to the location of the confirmation page] paypal.order.confirm.identifier=[this is the request parameter that you can pass to the confirmation page so it can look up your order] paypal.order.confirm.useOrderNumber=[this is a boolean to use order.getOrderNumber() to pass to the confirmation page, otherwise it uses order.getOrderId()]

 ##3) Add a PayPal button to your page